elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-basics.md

 ---

-### Can you name the properties that the promise object returned by the Promise constructor has internally?
+### Could you list the internal properties of a Promise object created by the Promise constructor?

 <details>
   <summary><strong>View Answer:</strong></summary>